**At AECOM, we’re delivering a better world.**

 + Complete project management training to become a certified AECOM project manager.

 Join AECOM to be part of an expert global team who is connected through a well-developed, worldwide, internal technical practice network through which you can learn from and brainstorm with the best in the world.
 AECOM is an industry-leading, world class environmental firm, and we want you to succeed within it.
 We respect and encourage your own pathway to excellence via our Freedom to Grow initiative.

 AECOM is known for our award-winning technical excellence, leading-edge science and innovative project delivery.
 We provide sustainable solutions for some of the world’s most challenging issues.
 Our global clients and their projects are diverse and interesting.
 They span market sectors and geographies and require innovative technical solutions to solve wide-ranging environmental problems within diverse community profiles.

 AECOM’s Sustainable Legacies program describes our approach to the environment, social equity and governance (ESG.)
 We embed sustainability throughout our business and help clients embed sustainable practices into their work.
 We help clients reduce their impact on the environment, achieve compliance and reduce risks.

-+ BA/BS in Anthropology, Archaeology, or related field plus 6 years of experience in historic and/or prehistoric archaeology and cultural resources management or demonstrated equivalency of experience and/or education.
++ BA/BS in Anthropology, Archaeology, or related field plus 6 years of relevant experience in historic and/or prehistoric archaeology and cultural resources management or demonstrated equivalency of experience and/or education.

 + Experience managing cultural resources management projects, including budgets, scheduling, and scopes of work.